SnapperGee/periodic-element/README.md

 being out of date in this package if they're not updated to reflect new/updated discoveries.
 If that's the case feel free to submit an [issue][issues].

-## Molecule
+## Molecule & ElementArray Collections

-This package also exports a `molecule` class module table that can be used as a collection specialized for `element` objects.
+This package also exports a `molecule` and `ElementArray` class that provide specialized collections for `element` objects.

 ## Immutability